Skip to Content

-Registration from 1st of January 2020 until 7th of February 2020 to secure your place on this course for $600.
+Registration from 1st of January 2021 until 5th of February 2021 to secure your place on this course for $600 + GST.

 Whole-school or large group enrolments (10+ participants from the same school) are subject to a discount.
 Please email A.Thomas3@massey.ac.nz to signal interest in this and register for the course.

 A refund will not be paid if withdrawing from the course after 31 March 2021.